 Core Architecture & Compliance Mapping for Public Records Automation

-Foundational Architecture Principles
+Foundational Architecture & State Management

 The architecture operates across three immutable layers: Ingestion & Normalization, Compliance Validation & Routing, and Production & Audit Ledger.